dkl/launchpad-freebasic.dkl/readme.txt

   Similar cases (as far as I know - not 100% sure on this):
    * I think Mageia bootstrapped fbc by packaging the precompiled binaries from the fbc project.
    * I think valac is bootstrapped from precompiled .c included in the source package
    * How did you bootstrap fpc, or gcc?

   A FreeBASIC Compiler installation on Linux typically looks like this:
     bin/fbc - the compiler program
-    include/freebasic/ - .bi header files (like .h files for C/C++) lib/freebasic/ - runtime libraries which are statically linked into FB programs.
+    include/freebasic/ - .bi header files (like .h files for C/C++) lib/freebasic/ - runtime libraries, statically linked into FB programs

 Version numbers for Ubuntu Launchpad PPA: